Skip to main content

 Be an Oak Creek Caretaker

 However, Oak Creek is under threat and needs your help.
-About 4 million people a year visit the Oak Creek watershed to enjoy its scenic beauty, refreshing swimming holes, and recreational sites.
-All of these visits have the potential to impact the health of the creek and add pollution.
-Impacts to water quality, plants and animals, and other peoples’ experiences are all affected by so many visitors in a small area.
-ADEQ, several other agencies, and partner groups are working to lessen these impacts to Oak Creek and surrounding areas to improve and protect public health and the environment | Learn More >
+About 4 million people visit the Oak Creek watershed annually to enjoy its scenic beauty, refreshing swimming holes, and recreational sites.
+All of these visits can potentially impact the creek's health and add pollution.
+Impacts on water quality, plants and animals, and other people’s experiences are all caused by the number of visitors in a small area.
+ADEQ, several different agencies, and partner groups are working to lessen these impacts to Oak Creek and surrounding areas to improve and protect public health and the environment | Learn More >

 Program Coordinator